top of page

 The Man Behind The Camera

-Joe Stroppel, creator of J Strop Photography, is a lifelong enthusiast of all things trains - the geography, the equipment, the people; the sights, the smells, and the sounds.
+Joe Stroppel, creator of J Strop Photography, is a lifelong enthusiast of all things trains.
 Joe grew up in the city of Glen Cove, NY, along the Long Island Rail Road's quaint Oyster Bay Branch.
-On weekends, his mother would take him on train rides to and from Oyster Bay, and it's during these childhood years that he developed his fascination with the behemoths of steel.
+On weekends, his mother would take him on train rides to and from Oyster Bay, and it's during these childhood years that he developed his fascination with the steel behemoths.
 Joe received his first camera at age twelve, and he has been shooting railroads of the Tristate region ever since.

 bottom of page